Build Adaptive Real-Time Video Streaming with WebRTC and rstream

 }

-useQuic is the tunnel transport used between the producer and the rstream engine.
-The public service is still an HTTP tunnel for the browser, the signaling WebSocket, and the small API surface served by the Go process.
+mode: auto controls the tunnel transport between the producer and the rstream engine.
+It prefers QUIC and falls back to TLS while opening the producer control channel, then keeps the selected transport for the lifetime of that client.
+Environment variables take precedence over the YAML profile.
+The public service remains an HTTP tunnel for the viewer, signaling WebSocket, and small API surface served by the Go process.

 Once the tunnel is open, the public side still behaves like a regular listener.
 That keeps the HTTP serving code idiomatic and easy to reuse with the rest of the Go standard library.